DSpace/RestContract/qaevents.md

 ]
 ```

-As response, the modified nb event will be returned.
+As response, the modified qa event will be returned.

 ## POST
-### To associated a related item to the nb event
+### To associated a related item to the qa event
-POST /api/integration/nbevents/<:nbevent-id>/related?item=<:item-uri>
+POST /api/integration/qaevents/<:qaevent-id>/related?item=<:item-uri>

 Return codes:
 * 201 Created - if the operation succeed
-* 400 Bad Request - if the nb event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)
+* 400 Bad Request - if the qa event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged as an administrator
-* 404 Not found - if no nb event exists with such id
+* 404 Not found - if no qa event exists with such id

-### To remove a related item to the nb event
+### To remove a related item to the qa event
-DELETE /api/integration/nbevents/<:nbevent-id>/related
+DELETE /api/integration/qaevents/<:qaevent-id>/related

-Only the association between the nb event and the related item id deleted.
+Only the association between the qa event and the related item id deleted.
 The related item stays untouched

 Return codes:
-* 204 No content - if the delete succeeded (including the case of no-op if the nb event didn't contain a related item)
+* 204 No content - if the delete succeeded (including the case of no-op if the qa event didn't contain a related item)
-* 400 Bad Request - if the nb event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)
+* 400 Bad Request - if the qa event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged as an administrator
-* 404 Not found - if no nb event exists with such id
+* 404 Not found - if no qa event exists with such id

 ### To replace a related item
 Replacing a related item will require deleting the related association and creating a new association hereafter